Rwanda suspected serial killer arrested after bodies found in kitchen

 Rwandan police have arrested a 34-year-old suspected serial killer who is alleged to have murdered more than 10 people and buried them in the kitchen.

-Police discovered the alleged crime after the man was evicted from his rented accommodation in Kicukiro, a suburb of the capital, Kigali.
+Police discovered the crime after the man was evicted from his rented accommodation in Kicukiro, a suburb of the capital, Kigali.

 They were called after the suspect had defaulted on rent payments for months.